Watts family murders

-In the early hours of August 13, 2018, in Frederick, Colorado, American oil field operator Christopher Lee Watts (born May 16, 1985) murdered his pregnant wife Shanann (34) by strangulation, and their two children Bella (4) and Celeste (3) by smothering them.
+In the early hours of August 13, 2018, in Frederick, Colorado, Christopher Lee Watts murdered his pregnant wife Shanann (34) by strangulation, and their two children Bella (4) and Celeste (3) by suffocation.
 He buried Shanann in a shallow grave near an oil-storage facility, and dumped his children's bodies into crude oil tanks.
-Watts initially maintained his innocence in his family’s disappearance, but was arrested on August 15 after confessing to murdering Shanann in an interview with detectives.
-He later admitted to murdering his children.
+Watts initially maintained his innocence in his family's disappearance, but was arrested on August 15, after confessing in an interview with detectives to murdering Shanann.
+Months later, he also admitted to murdering his children.

 On November 6, 2018, Watts pleaded guilty to multiple counts of first-degree murder as part of a plea deal when the death penalty (which was later abolished in Colorado in 2020) was removed from sentencing.
 He was sentenced to five life sentences without the possibility of parole, three to be served consecutively.

 Background

-Christopher Lee Watts and Shanann Cathryn Watts (née Rzucek, January 10, 1984 – August 13, 2018) were from North Carolina: Christopher from Spring Lake and Shanann from Aberdeen.
-They met in 2010 and were married in Mecklenburg County on November 3, 2012, according to online records.
-The couple had two daughters: Bella Marie Watts (December 17, 2013 – August 13, 2018) and Celeste Cathryn "CeCe" Watts (July 17, 2015 – August 13, 2018).
-At the time of her death, Shanann was 15 weeks pregnant with a son who was to be named Nico.
+Christopher Lee Watts (born May 16, 1985) and Shanann Cathryn Rzucek (January 10, 1984 – August 13, 2018) were from North Carolina: Watts from Spring Lake and Shanann from Aberdeen.
+They met in 2010 and were married in Mecklenburg County on November 3, 2012.
+The couple had two daughters: Bella "Bells" Marie Watts (December 17, 2013 – August 13, 2018) and Celeste Cathryn "CeCe" Watts (July 17, 2015 – August 13, 2018).
+At the time of her death, Shanann was 15 weeks pregnant with a boy, who was to be named Nico.

-The Watts family lived in a five-bedroom home at 2825 Saratoga Trail in Frederick, Colorado, which they purchased in 2013, and declared bankruptcy in 2015.
-Christopher was employed by Anadarko Petroleum, while Shanann worked from home selling a product called Thrive for the multi-level marketing company Le-Vel.
+The Watts family lived in a five-bedroom home at 2825 Saratoga Trail in Frederick, Colorado, which they purchased in 2013.
+The family declared bankruptcy in 2015.
+Watts was employed by Anadarko Petroleum, while Shanann worked from home, selling a product called "Thrive", for a multi-level marketing company named "Le-Vel".